 After we control and monitor the differential pressure across the pump, the pump calms down and behaves.
 The discharge gauge is useless without the suction gauge.
 Remember, it is the differential pressure, or differential head.

 Finally, if your system requires 50 feet of head at 600 gpm, then you will want to purchase a pump with best efficiency coordinates of 50 feet at 600 gpm on the pump performance curve.
 When reading these curves while choosing a pump, there is a certain optimum zone on the pump-curve graph that you want to stay in.
 That zone is where the pump operates most efficiently.
 Pump efficiency is the best combination of head and flow at the least energy consumption.
 Buy and use efficient pumps.

-Larry Bachus is The Pump Guy®, a pump consultant, lecturer and inventor based in Nashville, TN.
-He is a regular contributor to Flow Control magazine, published by Grand View Media Group.
+Larry Bachus is The Pump Guy®, a pump consultant, lecturer and inventor based in Nashville, Tennessee.
 He’s a retired member of the American Society of Mechanical Engineers (ASME), and fluent in both English and Spanish.
-Bachus may be reached at (615) 361-7295; by e-mail at: email@example.com; or via the Web at: www.bachusinc.com.
+Bachus may be reached at 615-361-7295, by email at email@example.com or via the Web at www.bachusinc.com.